marvelhariadi/eyangsmagicalteas/README.md

 ## Extra Feature(s)
 - Admin can make a product stock 0. when this happens and the user tries to add a item to their cart, the front end shows a popup that says "item sold out" and won't let the user add it to the cart.

-# How to Docker
+# How to Run the application on Docker
 ## Navigate to the project directory
-cd students-marvelha/eyangsmagicalteas
+cd .../eyangsmagicalteas

 ## Build the Docker images
-docker compose build
+docker compose build --no-cache

 ## Start all services
-docker compose up
+docker compose up -d

+## Access
+You can access the application through the browser preview at http://localhost:80

 ## To stop the service
 docker compose down